The Sanctuary of Sleep

-During the winter months, colds and flu inevitably interrupt the flow of a household and everyone gets their turn holding the box of tissues.
-There are many home remedies to relieve the discomfort of colds and we’d like to discuss one that, if not used correctly, has potential to make things worse.
-Humidifiers.
+During the winter months, colds and flu inevitably interrupt the flow of a household and everyone’s holding the tissues.
+There are many home remedies to relieve the discomfort of colds.
+We’d like to discuss one that, if not used correctly, has potential to make things worse.

 Humidifiers are a popular option (especially with parents) to help relieve nagging night time coughs or dry throats.
-Often placed in bedrooms and left running overnight to increase humidity, easing the symptoms of a cold and making things more comfortable.
+Often placed in bedrooms and left running overnight to increase humidity, easing the symptoms of a cold.
 This works great as a quick fix for a lot of people, but there are some important things to note when using one.

-Humidifiers are pumping up to 2 litres of water into your room and you need to be mindful that the moisture also needs to be taken out of your room with each use.
+Humidifiers are pumping up to 2 litres of water into your room.
+You need to be mindful that the moisture also needs to be taken out of your room with each use.
 If you don’t, the elevated moisture levels can easily lead to mould growth.
 This is dangerous for people suffering respiratory issues from the colds they are trying to ease.
-We have seen mould affected rooms from humidifier use happen quite a few times at MouldMen and unfortunately, the growth is often occurring in babies nurseries.
+We have seen mould affected rooms from humidifier use happen quite a few times at MouldMen.
+Unfortunately, the growth is often occurring in babies nurseries.